 All that being said, without a proper blogging schedule and a regular and consistent flood and flow of blogs it’s impossible to create a real following or any influence online.

-Even if you’re able to create absolute masterpieces of information and publish them on your blog, if there is not a right more recent as to the consistency of your releases you’re never going to develop a real and serious following.
-Without this following, you’ll be little more than a collection of “one-hit wonders”, never fully realizing all of the potential you can tap into when you decide to become more consistent.
+Even if you’re able to create absolute masterpieces of information and publish them on your blog if there is not a right more recent as to the consistency of your releases you’re never going to develop a real and serious following.
+Without this following, you’ll be little more than a collection of “one-hit wonders”, never fully realizing all of the potentials you can tap into when you decide to become more consistent.

 It doesn’t matter how often you post, it only matters that it’s consistent